DanielMoscoso/100day_challenge/Readme.txt

 		-DocStrings.
 		-The game might be a little more readable.
 I added a function for keeping track of the attempts lost.
+		-The professor's way is very interesting.
+It is highly suggested you take a look at it since she is writing it better.
+From watching her, I realized most of the times you have an 'if statement', it is good to enclose it in a function.
+Also, you can use the 'return' in your advantage.
+See line 48 in the professor's file.
 ===============================================================================